Betfair is the World’s Largest Peer to Peer Betting Exchange

 Russian Football Odds

-Not that it is worth mentioning, but this match did in fact end in a nil-nil bore draw.
-I saved a lot money by trading off it before it was too late.
+Barely worth noting is this match did in fact end in a nil-nil bore draw and I saved a lot money by trading off it before it was too late.
 The actual loss was $129.22, which was better than the $139.05 I had estimated.
 So in short I backed off my bet, lost $129.22 instead of $1,000.
 I don’t owe any commission and I’m happy to have saved $870.78.

 What if My Bets Don’t Get Matched?

-One disadvantages to how Betfair works is that a wager has to be matched to have an active bet.
-Although, as seen in several screen shots posted in this review, each selection in a match has three sets of odds.
-There is a monetary amount below each.
-This is what other exchange users have already committed to wagering at the reverse odds.
-In other words, they have an unmatched offer someone else can match.
-When we bet at these prices, our bet matches theirs and both of us have an active “matched” wager against one another.
+One of the very few disadvantages to Betfair is that your wager needs to get matched in order to have an active bet.
+However, as you can see from several screen shots I’ve posted in this review, each selection in a match has three sets of odds with a monetary amount below them.
+These are the amounts other exchange users have already committed to wagering at the reverse odds (meaning they have an unmatched offer someone else can match).
+When we bet at these prices our bet matches theirs and both of us have an active “matched” wager against one another.
+Now if for some reason this doesn’t happen (such as someone else wagered a split second before us) Betfair will give a warning that our wager wasn’t fully matched.

 What Sports Does Betfair Offer?

-Betfair offers betting on all the popular sports from around the world.
-Football, cricket, and tennis betting are popular with traders.
-They also offer American Football, Australian Rules, Baseball, Basketball, Bowls, and Boxing.
-Cycling, Darts, Floorball, Golf, Handball, Ice Hockey, Motor Sport (including Formula 1) are present too.
-There is Netball, Olympics 2020, Poker, Politics, Rugby League, Rugby Union, Snooker, Volleyball and Winter Sports too.
-This is along with financial betting and greyhounds.
-Finally, they are also one the most popular betting sites in the world for horse race betting.
+At Betfair all the popular sports around the world are covered.
+Football and tennis betting are perhaps most popular with traders.
+They however also offer American Football, Australian Rules, Baseball, Basketball, Bowls, Boxing, Cricket, Cycling, Darts, Floorball, Golf, Handball, Ice Hockey, Motor Sport (including Formula 1), Netball, Olympics 2012, Poker, Politics, Rugby League, Rugby Union, Snooker, Volleyball and Winter Sports.
+This is along with financial betting, greyhounds and are one the most popular betting sites in the world for horse race betting.

 What Countries Does Betfair Service?